bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image19%20-%20testA%20loss.png?raw=true)]()

 ##### Conclussions:
 The configuration is not optimal as it shows overfit.
-The accuracy is nice and we can see the the optimal accuracy is achieved fast, in less than 10 epochs.
-Another interesting thing is that this net trains 60 epochs in les than 60 minutes while VGG lasts 4 times more.
+The accuracy is nice and we can see the optimal accuracy is achieved fast, in less than 10 epochs.
+Another interesting thing is that this net trains 60 epochs in less than 60 minutes while VGG lasts 4 times more.

 ### TEST B: